-- Press the source button for the media-store channel, or press Press HOME > More > Effects > MediaStore. - 2.
-Use the Location knob to select GS Video. - 3.
+- Press the source button for the media-store channel, or navigate to the menu directly (Press HOME > More > Effects > MediaStore). - 2.
+Use the Location knob to select ME 1 Video. - 3.
 Use the Channel knob to select Channel 1.

-Tip: You can use any channel for the association, as long as the video and audio are both loaded into the same channel.
+Tip: You can use any ME or channel for the association, as long as the video and audio are both loaded on the same ME and channel.

 - 4. Press Select/Manage and load the video file that you want to associate an audio file to. - 5.
-Use the Location knob to select GS Audio. - Use the Channel knob to select Channel 1 (the same channel as you loaded the video in). - 7.
+Use the Location knob to select ME 1 Audio. - 6.
+Use the Channel knob to select Channel 1 (the same channel as you loaded the video in). - 7.
 Press Select/Manage and load the audio file that you want to associate to the video file. - 8.
 Press More. - 9.
 Press Associate Audio to associate the audio file with the video file.